scottish-government-design-system/designsystem.gov.scot/styles/responsive-spacing/index.md

 * `unit` indicates which unit in the spacing scale to use, from 0 to 9.
 * `direction` specifies which direction to set the spacing for.
 Permitted values are `top`, `bottom`, `left` and `right`.
 * `important` is an optional parameter that tells the mixin to add the `!important` flag.
 By default it is `false`.
-* `tuning` is an optional parameter that takes a numeric value for the number of pixels to add to the output.
+* `tuning` is an optional parameter for an adjustment to the final value.
 It is typically used to compensate for the addition of a border.

 #### Usage example: the Design System's horizontal rule